POSTED BY August 10, 2016 COMMENTS (58)ON

 Here is a video from Bangalore, where a 38 yrs old lady was attacked by a guy inside the ATM.
 Something like this is very much possible to happen if you take things lightly at night when it’s lonely.

-If there is only one single ATM machine inside the room, then don’t allow anyone enter the ATM when you are using it.
+If there is only one single ATM machine inside the room, then don’t allow anyone to enter the ATM when you are using it.
 You can directly tell the person to enter the room once you have used it.

 At times, People are not civilized enough to understand that ATM usage is a very private activity and they should not enter or look at your screen.

-There are cases, where the computer hang in between the transaction either because of a technical issue or because someone had done some trick to it.
+There are cases, where the computer hangs in between the transaction either because of a technical issue or because someone had done some trick to it.
 Always press the cancel button once you are finished or sense that there is some issue.